 The Arizona petroglyphs in the Verde Valley of central Arizona, are some of the best-preserved.
 The rock art was created by the Sinagua people between the 12th -14th centuries, and for me is a catalyst for connecting with their ancient culture

-In this lively Q&A, let Irish archaeologist Isabel Bennett introduce you to the rich culture and heritage of Dingle Peninsula.
+Meet Irish archaeologist Isabel Bennett to find out about the Irish Ogham Stones and the rich culture and heritage of Dingle Peninsula.
 She is the museum curator of the West Kerry Museum, housed in an old schoolhouse in the village Baile an Fheirtéaraigh, built in 1875.
-Enjoy Isabel’s virtual tour of her favorite historic sites along the spectacular drives on the Wild Atlantic Way and the Slea Head Route.
-BCD's insightful reporting gives you the lay of the cultural landscape in a way no other site does.

 Can some of the world's toughest people also be the best story-tellers?
 In a revealing Q&A, meet Icelandic archaeologist Margret Hallmundsdottir, who gives us a window into Iceland as a country, and into our shared human condition--that we are all shaped by our cultural landscapes.
 Margret offers insight into the character of Icelanders, and history lessons on Iceland's epic sagas that depict historical events from the Viking Age; Thingvellir National Park, a UNESCO heritage site where the country's forms of government and religion evolved; a day in the life of an archaeologist.